wazuh/wazuh-documentation/source/gcp/supported-services/vpc_flow.rst

 Enabling VPC Flow Logs
 ----------------------

 VPC Flow Logs can be enabled in the VPC networks page in the Google Cloud Console.
-It can be enabled both for new and existing subnets.
+They can be enabled for both new and existing subnets.
 Follow its `official documentation <https://cloud.google.com/vpc/docs/using-flow-logs#enabling-vpc-flow-logs>`__ for the most up-to-date instructions on how to enable this feature.

 Exporting VPC Flow logs to Pub/Sub